HarshitBansal9/Finance-App/README.md

 # Finance App

-This Finance App allows you to track your expenses,set motnhly budgets and accounts.It provides you with an analysis on your expenditure and much more!.
+This Finance App allows you to track your expenses,set monthly budgets and accounts.It provides you with an analysis on your expenditure and much more!.

 ## How it works: